 7. Close on the property

 The closing is the final step, which consists of the loan being funded, the seller receiving payment, and the deed being updated to identify you as the owner.
-Some states require that the closing be performed by an attorney, while others will allow a title company to complete the closing.
+Some states require that an attorney perform the closing, while others will allow a title company to complete the closing.
 Whichever you use, the process is nearly identical, and I’ll explain it as though you are using an attorney.

 The attorney will perform a title search to ensure ownership and determine if there are liens on the property.
 Any liens must be settled before the property can be sold.
 If the property has a mortgage, the mortgage holder will have a lien on the property, and that mortgage will be paid off as part of the closing.
 Sometimes undisclosed liens are discovered and must be resolved.
 Usually, these liens are settled by payment of a negotiated amount.
 On more than one occasion, I have seen existing liens that should have been removed but were now.
 In every case, the attorney was able to resolve the issue.